Jesus Hernandez (racing driver): Racing career

 Hernandez made his NASCAR debut in the West Series at Phoenix International Raceway in 2007, driving the No. 4 Waste Management Chevy Monte Carlo SS.
 Hernandez finished fifth that race, his first and only start in that series.
 For the rest of the year, he full-time and for rookie of the year in the NASCAR Busch East Series with the same team, sponsor and car number.
 Allstate signed on as a sponsor for the team beginning in June of that year.

 Hernandez was brought over to Dale Earnhardt, Inc., when Ginn merged with DEI in July 2007.
 His No. 4 team skipped the race at Adirondack International Speedway during the transition, and returned in time for the next race at Lime Rock Park.
 After this merger, Hernandez joined Jeffrey Earnhardt and Trevor Bayne as DEI's development drivers.
 If the merger had not happened, Hernandez was going to make his Truck Series debut in Morgan-Dollar Motorsports' No. 47 truck, sharing the ride with fellow Ginn development driver Kraig Kinser.

 After DEI's merger with Chip Ganassi Racing to become Earnhardt Ganassi Racing, the team closed down their East Series team due to a lack of sponsorship, and Hernandez was released from his full-time ride after the season, but remained a development and test driver for the organization.
 He drove in the East Series for one more year in 2009, finishing 12th in points driving the Troy Williams Racing No. 12 Dodge for nearly the full season.
 He was replaced by Antonio Pérez for the races at Tri-County Motor Speedway and Watkins Glen.
-Perez was also supposed to drive the car at Iowa (temporarily renumbered to the No. 28 due to it being a combination race with the West Series and Paulie Harraka using the No. 12), but was unable to race for unknown reasons, and Hernandez substituted for him in that race.
+Pérez was also supposed to drive the car at Iowa (temporarily renumbered to the No. 28 due to it being a combination race with the West Series and Paulie Harraka using the No. 12), but was unable to race for unknown reasons, and Hernandez substituted for him in that race.
 Perez was supposed to drive the No. 12 in more races with Hernandez in a second car for TWR, but this did not happen.

 Hernandez did not return to the Williams team and EGR in 2010 in order to seek a full-time ride in the ARCA or Truck Series.